CarlosRG08/CarlosRG08/README.md

 - 💡 I am passionate ** Learn new technologies ** and create useful and innovative projects.
 - 🚀 Currently working on projects with ** Asp.net Core MVC ** and ** React **, among other programming languages.
 - 📚 In constant learning of ** software architecture **, ** databases ** and ** good practices **.
+- 👨🏻‍💻 I'm deeply interested in working with you, this resume to know more about me!

 ---